NEKR1D/PC-OPTIMIZATION/README.md

 - A collection of ```Tweaks.bat``` focused on optimizing overall responsiveness by improving framerate, frametimes, input and device communication latencies.
 - Experimental ```Windows11Tweaks.bat``` that make the OS more responsive, remove bloat, remove telemetry and adjustments to security/privacy elements.
-- Other improvements include removes or completely minimizes stutters and hitching.
+- Other improvements include removing or reducing stutters and hitching.
 - Not intended as a comprehensive user guide with technical explanations or a FAQ.
 - Not a system overclocking guide.
 - Serves as a document to track my own configuration changes.